For my August 2022 diary, go here.

 We can make progress with a bit of dimensional analysis.
 The quantity \(\ln T\) is a funny thing: if we change our units of temperature, it changes by adding a constant!
 So \(k \ln T\) doesn't have dimensions of entropy.
 But $$ S = k (\ln T + C) $$ must have dimensions of entropy.
 The constant \(C\) must save the day!

-The constant \(C\) must equal \(-\ln T_0\) for some temperature \(T_0\) that we can compute for any harmonic oscillator.
-What is it?
+For dimensional reasons, the constant \(C\) must equal \(-\ln T_0\) for some temperature \(T_0\) that we can compute for any harmonic oscillator.
+What is \(T_0\)?
 We could just compute it.
-But it's more fun to use dimensonal analysis.
+But it's more fun to use dimensional analysis.

 What could it depend on?
 Obviously the mass \(m\), the spring constant \(\kappa\) and Boltzmann's constant \(k\).